mansour-ahmed/mansour.blog/static/content/posts/pragmatic-programmer-1/pragmatic-programmer-1.md

 ## Be Proactive

 Be proactive, be in control.
-I have come across this idea in a number of books.
+I have come across this idea in many of books.
 Instead of being reactive to the world around me, I should do things **deliberately**.
 Some of the applications of being proactive as a programmer I learnt:

 - Criticize and appraise my work regularly.
 - Think solutions, instead of problems.
 I try to ask myself, what in my control that I can do to fix a problem.